 “God used me to lead five people to faith.
 I tried to teach them the little I knew about Jesus.
 I didn’t have access to a Bible in the camp.
 But on Sundays and at Christmas, we met together out of the view of the guards.
 Usually, that was in the toilet.
 There we held a short service.
 I taught them the Bible verses and songs that I knew.
 We sang almost inaudibly so that no one would hear us.”

-In all three of these types of worship gatherings, our field rep assures us there are people “risking their lives to distribute aid and support to and inside North Korea.”
+In all three of these types of worship gatherings, our field rep assures us there are people “risking their lives to distribute aid and support to North Korean believers.”

 “God has called us to do this work.
 The North Korean Christians are far more dedicated than us.
 In a sense, they are spiritually much stronger than we are.
 There are so many unknown heroes in North Korea, and they are able to withstand torture.”